20 Ways to Use Cold Pressed Virgin Coconut Oil

 8. Best Oil For Gentle Baby Massage

 Another study comparing the effectiveness of coconut and olive oil for body massage shows that these oils improve body weight and sleep patterns and reduce crying in low birthweight newborns.
-It concluded that coconut oil is more cost-effective and easily acceptable to mothers than olive oil for body massaging.
+It concluded that coconut oil is more cost-effective and easily acceptable to mothers, making virgin coconut oil for skin a preferred choice over olive oil for baby massage (2).

 How to Massage a Baby with Coconut Oil?